project-travel-mate/Travel-Mate/README.md

 ## Push notification
-Push notification in between the journey.
-Often it happens that while travelling alone, a person tends to doze off.
-Push notification (alarm notification) feature saves the traveller from missing out the destination station.
+Push notifications during the journey.
+Often while travelling alone people tend to doze off.
+The push notification (alarm notification) feature ensures that the user will not miss out on their destination station.

 <img src="/screenshots/notification.png" width="200px">